No. 11 Butler blows 23-point lead, survives St. John’s 60-58

 BIG PICTURE

-Butler: Butler continued to be stout defensively, using an aggressive defense that held another opponent under 60 points.
-The Bulldogs have held 10 of their first 14 opponents under 60 points.
+Butler: Butler continued to be stout defensively, playing aggressive to hold another opponent under 60 points.
+The Bulldogs have held 10 of their first 14 opponents under 60.

 St. John’s: It was a tough night for leading scorer Figueroa, who picked up his fourth foul early in the second half and sat for most of the Red Storm’s comeback.
-He went scoreless in 13 minutes.
+He went scoreless in 13 minutes and it was the first time at St. John’s Figueroa did not score.

 UP NEXT